Economic Risk Definition

 - Economic risk can cause the downfall of not just the business but the whole market.

-- Although economic risk can be mitigated, it cannot be completely negated.
+- Although economic risk can be mitigated, it cannot be negated entirely.

 - Economic risk impacts international trade and has the potential to create a lasting effect on the business activities of all participants.

-- Economic risk is the most difficult risk to foresee and hence mitigating or formulating plans to control the risk is a tough task.
+- Economic risk is the most challenging risk to foresee, and hence mitigating or formulating plans to control the risk is a challenging task.

-- Like all other risks, economic risk can be mitigated by investment options like international mutual funds which facilitate diversification by allowing investment in a variety of products at a time.
+- Like all other risks, economic risk can be mitigated by investment options like international mutual funds, which facilitate diversification by allowing investment in various products at a time.

-- Economic risk can also be mitigated by investing in insurance, which can cover the losses arising out of a counterparty defaulting to pay their obligation.
+- Economic risk can also be mitigated by investing in insurance, covering the losses arising out of a counterparty defaulting to pay their obligation.

 - Hedging activities against exchange rate fluctuation will prove worthwhile to mitigate the risk.

-- Economic risk is the risk involved in investing in a business opportunity in an international market that arises out of changes in sovereign policies, market fluctuations, and counterparty credit risk.
+- Economic risk is the risk involved in investing in a business opportunity in an international market that arises from changes in sovereign policies, market fluctuations, and counterparty credit risk.

-- Economic risk makes a native investment look attractive than an international investment due to its favorable nature and reduced risk for an investor.
+- Economic risk makes a native investment look attractive than an international investment due to its calm nature and reduced risk for an investor.

 - Economic risk can be mitigated by investing in international mutual funds which enable to invest in a plethora of products, thereby reducing the losses arising out of an unforeseen event.